Depression during pregnancy

 How safe are antidepressants during pregnancy?

 There are several kinds of antidepressants.
 Most affect chemicals in the brain called neurotransmitters, but each kind does it in a different way.
-Examples include:
+And each has risks and benefits during pregnancy.
+Antidepressants that may be used during pregnancy include:

-- Tricyclic and tetracyclic antidepressants, like desipramine (Norpramin®) and nortriptyline (Pamelor®)
+- Tricyclic antidepressants (also called TCAs), like nortriptyline (Pamelor®)

-Some antidepressants are safer to use during pregnancy than others.
-If you’re pregnant and taking an antidepressant, talk to your provider about switching to a medicine that can treat your depression and that’s safer for your baby.
 Some research says that taking certain antidepressants during pregnancy may cause miscarriage, low birthweight, premature birth, birth defects (including heart defects) or a lung condition called persistent pulmonary hypertension (also called PPHN).
-A study from the Centers for Disease Control and Prevention (CDC) shows that birth defects happen about 2 to 3 times more often in women who take certain SSRIs (fluoxetine and paroxetine).
+A study from the Centers for Disease Control and Prevention (CDC) shows that birth defects happen about 2 to 3 times more often in women who take the SSRIs fluoxetine and paroxetine.
 The study also found that other SSRIs, like sertraline, don’t cause birth defects.

 What do you need to know about St. John’s wort to treat depression?